(Updated 7:20 pm, Monday, 9 March 2026 AEST).

 THINGS ARE LOOKING GOOD

 There comes a time when the Team can say with confidence that its two applications, NoteMaker and ScriptPlanner, have reached a level of maturity that any one who has access to FileMaker Pro (aka Claris FileMaker) but has not yet downloaded one or the other application is "silly" ("silly" used here affectionately).
 Both applications are free and highly sophisticated.
-Once you have FileMaker Pro installed on your laptop or desktop, all you need do is download either application, drag and drop from the Download folder onto your desktop, double-click to open (at first it may take several seconds to launch) ... and that's it.
+Once you have FileMaker Pro installed on your laptop or desktop, all you need do is download either application, then drag and drop from your Download folder onto your desktop, double-click to open (at first it may take several seconds to launch) ... and that's it.
 Your ownership of, or subscription to, Claris FileMaker has been enriched by the addition of either of these two incredible data processors.
 Not 100 per cent happy?
-Simply delete the icon representing either.
+Simply delete the file icon representing either.
 Gone, as if never there in the first place (in other words, no uninstalling required whatsoever).
 "It just doesn't get better than that", one may say.
 Why wait?
 Go to the bottom of this webpage and download NoteMaker or ScriptPlanner.

-Not having direct generative artificial intelligence (genAI) is meant to be the "kiss of death" for both applications in today's increasingly genAI-layered world; but on the contrary, it's one of their best "selling points".
+Not having direct generative artificial intelligence (genAI) is meant to be the "kiss of death" for both applications in today's increasingly genAI-layered world; but, on the contrary, it's one of their best "selling points".
 It's your intelligence meeting directly the challenges of the tasks these two applications present to you -- no genAI as intermediary, no shortcuts.
 We boldly predict this: the more the world succumbs to the brilliancy of genAI, the more of a haven will the raw offerings of NoteMaker and ScriptPlanner increase.
 GenAI is fantastic: you see it when it wonderfully predicts the likely next word when you're messaging and when Grok can turn a mere photo into a short video.
 These are nothing less than minor miracles.
-Just as traditional programming (primarily via the CPU) provides certainty -- and increasingly valued for such -- genAI (primarily via the GPU) can never provide 100 per cent certainty since it is ultimately based on high probabilities (one member of the Team refuses to knowingly drive within the vicinity of a driverless vehicle because of the possibility that a one-in-a-million situation may arise for which genAI has not been trained for).
-The Team argues in respect to genAI: be careful not to become a member of the passive race of Eloi (~ humans) ruled over by the active race of Morlocks (~ genAI) (*).
+Just as traditional programming (primarily via the CPU) provides certainty -- and increasingly valued for such -- genAI (primarily via the GPU) can never provide 100 per cent certainty since it is ultimately based on high probabilities (one member of the Team refuses to knowingly drive within the vicinity of a driverless vehicle because of the possibility that a one-in-a-million situation may arise for which genAI has not been trained).
+The Team argues in respect to genAI: be careful not to become a member of the passive race of "Eloi" (~ humans) ruled over by the active race of "Morlocks" (~ genAI) (*).
 NoteMaker and ScriptPlanner ensure you keep your mind active every step of the way.
 While in either application, you are your own intelligence -- it's essentially the only state NoteMaker and ScriptPlanner will allow you to be in.

-In conclusion, don't be "silly" and miss the incredible opportunity offered to you as owners of, or subscribers to, FileMaker Pro to own forever and for free two wonderful applications, NoteMaker and ScriptPlanner, which provide environments free of direct genAI; here, instead of training genAI, you train your own intelligence.
+In conclusion, don't be "silly" and miss the incredible opportunity offered to you as owners of, or subscribers to, FileMaker Pro to access forever and for free two wonderful applications, NoteMaker and ScriptPlanner, which provide environments free of direct genAI; here, instead of training genAI, you train your own intelligence.

 (*) "Eloi" and "Morlocks" are terms used in HG Wells's 1895 novel, The Time Machine.